axhamre/code-craft/code-craft/README.md

-# DevFlow
+# CodeCraft

 **Transform requirements into working software using structured LLM workflows.**

-DevFlow is a framework for **AI-assisted software development** that uses specialized LLM agents to create structured, verifiable implementations.
+CodeCraft is a framework for **AI-assisted software development** that uses specialized LLM agents to create structured, verifiable implementations.

 ## Workflow